caleb531/open-conference-url/README.md

 ### calendar_names

-The `calendar_names` is a comma-separated list of calendar names on your local system for which to fetch events.
+The `calendar_names` option is a comma-separated list of calendar names on your local system for which to fetch events.
 If you leave this field blank, then the workflow will implicitly fetch check all calendars for event data.

 ### event_time_threshold_mins